Derby City Classic: History

-Added to the event in recent years is a straight pool competition.
-The competition begins where players are given an assigned number of chances to make a high run.
+In 2007, a straight pool competition began where players are given an assigned number of chances to make a high run.
 The players with the 8 highest runs will qualify into a single elimination tournament where every match is race-to-125 points.
-As of 2020 the straight pool competition has been cancelled due to schedule interference with other events and competitions.
+In 2020 the straight pool competition had been cancelled due to schedule interference with other events and competitions.